Channel Incentives

 Fitness and wellness rewards play a significant role in motivating individuals to maintain healthy lifestyles while fostering loyalty to specific gym chains or wellness centres.
 One such example is PureGym, a prominent gym chain in the UK.

-PureGym’s loyalty program, PureGym Plus, gives members the chance to earn points by attending classes, referring friends to join the gym and even achieving personal fitness milestones.
+PureGym’s loyalty programme, PureGym Plus, gives members the chance to earn points by attending classes, referring friends to join the gym and even achieving personal fitness milestones.
 The rewards available include complimentary gym passes, allowing members to bring guests or access additional facilities beyond their regular membership.
 Alternatively, members may have the option to exchange their points for exclusive merchandise, such as branded apparel or fitness accessories.
 Moreover, PureGym Plus may offer discounts on supplementary services or amenities, such as personal training sessions, nutritional consultations or specialised fitness classes.

 Discover our B2B customer reward points platform in a 3-min demo video